rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example9.md

 ---
 comments: true
 ---

-** This time, we'll demonstrate the use of the Add-DiaHTMLNodeTable MultiIcon feature (Part of Diagrammer.Core module). **
+This time we will demonstrate the use of the **`Add-DiaHTMLNodeTable`** MultiIcon feature.
+The **`Add-DiaHTMLNodeTable`** function enhances the visual representation of nodes by creating a table layout that can include multiple icons and detailed information for each node.
+In this example, we simulate a web server farm with three web servers, each represented with its own icon and properties.

-This is a simple example demonstrating how to create a 3-tier web application diagram using the PSGraph module, without using any object icons.
+The web servers are organized within a dashed rounded rectangle labeled "Web Server Farm," visually encapsulating the group.
+Additionally, the Application and Database servers are depicted with their respective icons and properties.
+Connections between the nodes are clearly labeled with the communication protocols used (gRPC and SQL), providing a comprehensive overview of the web application structure.

 ```powershell title="PowerShell: param block"
 [CmdletBinding()]